pangyuteng/pulmonary-vessel-seg/pvv/README.md

 #### using Vessel12 dataset we compute Blood-Volume-X BVX or Pulmonary-Vessel-like-Volume-X (PVVX)

++ we used TotalSementator to first segment the lung vessels.

 + method "pvvx-dt"
-    + segment pulunary vessels using TotalSementator
+    + segment pulmonary vessels using
     + boundary-seeded distance-transform computed from vessel mask (bsfield)
     + vessel banch are identifeid and radius is estimated per branch.
         + by performing skeletonization from the vessel mask